gaetanomatonti/swift-vectors/README.md

 # Vectors

-`Vectors` is a Swift Package that extends the capabilities of some `CoreGraphics` types with 2D vector operations.
+`Vectors` is a Swift Package that extends the capabilities of some `Foundation` types with 2D vector operations.

 ## Features
 - **Arithmetic operations**: Perform addition, subtraction, multiplication, and division.